Uninett/nav/doc/faq/cannot_update.rst

 You have decided that history is important (it sure is!).
 This now requires some detective work from your side.
 The steps are:

-* Find out what Cricket collected to this rrd-file before the error started occuring, and what it collects now.
+* Find out what Cricket collected to this RRD file before the error started occuring, and what it collects now.
-* Use a script to edit the rrd-file based on what you discovered.
+* Use a script to edit the RRD file based on what you discovered.

 Sounds easy right?